 The Hanged Man

-The Hanged man is one of the most recognizable Tarot cards, if not the most recognizable.
-He represents shifts in perspective and transformation through pause, self-sacrifice and reflection.
+The Hanged Man is one of the most recognizable Tarot cards.
+He represents shifts in perspective and transformation through pause, self-sacrifice, and reflection.

-The shift in perspective may involve changing the way you see success and altering your goals.
-It may entail going against the majority view yet knowing that you are correct because you see things differently.
+This shift in perspective may involve changing the way you view success and altering your goals.
+It may entail going against the majority view, yet knowing you are correct because you see things differently.

-• Approaching an unsurmountable life trial that blocks the way forward.
+- Approaching an insurmountable trial that blocks the way forward.

-• Emerging through the trial as a new-self.
-This new-self is capable of passing the previously unsurmountable trial with ease.
+- Emerging through the trial as a new-self.
+This new-self is capable of passing the previously insurmountable trial with ease.

 This occurs because the trial is the truest and strongest form of learning; think differently, fail differently, but use that failure to uniquely win.

-Further, although he hangs upside down, the hanged man is not uncomfortable; he faces his death serenely.
-He hangs not from dead wood but a living tree; he will cheat death because life literally supports him.
-He also has a halo, signifying a higher state of being that will allow a rebirth.
+Although he hangs upside down, the Hanged Man is not uncomfortable; he faces his death serenely.
+He hangs not from dead wood but from a living tree: he will cheat death because life literally supports him.
+He also wears a halo, signifying a higher state of being that will allow rebirth.

 There are many archetypes that follow this twice-born resurrected motif, but the oldest one known to Western culture is Dionysus.